FrancescoCrino/ConnectedBusMonitor/Evaluation.md

 So we can evaluate the time needed to send our packet: (82*8)/5470=0.120s.

-Since we need 0.120s to send a packet and we have to respect 1% duty cycle constraint, we can transmit each 12 minutes.
+Since we need 0.120s to send a packet and we have to respect 1% duty cycle constraint, we can transmit each 12 seconds.

 # **Power consumption**